 How do I select my mark?

-To assist you, we will explain the categories of marks arbitrary, fanciful, suggestive, and merely descriptive.
+The firm can advise you in your selection of your trademark.
+To assist you, we will explain the categories of marks – arbitrary, fanciful, suggestive and merely descriptive.

 How do I register my mark?